-Yearly flu shots are recommended by the CDC for everyone six months of age and older.
+Seasonal flu shots are recommended by the CDC each year for everyone six months of age and older.
 Flu vaccination can reduce flu illnesses and prevent flu-related hospitalizations and death.
-It takes about two weeks after vaccination for protection against the flu to take effect.
+It takes about two weeks after vaccination for full protection against the flu to take effect.
+Get your flu vaccination by the end of October for best protection.

 Where to find a flu shot